danielsauter/rapid-android-development/gettingStarted.md

 ###Run a Sketch in the Android Emulator

-Let's now switch our basic drawing sketch ***MISSING IMAGE***, to Android mode.
+Let's now switch our basic drawing sketch Figure 2, to Android mode.
 Click "Java" in the upper right corner of the Processing IDE and use the drop-down menu to add the Android mode.
 Click "Add mode..." and install the "Android Mode" from the list.
 Close the Mode Manager and use the drop-down menu to switch to "Android" mode.
 The structure and statements of a Processing sketch are identical across modes.
 So there is nothing we need to change in our sketch to run it on an Android.

 ###Run the App